Emerson89/create-host/README.md

 # How to use

+Lists the templates, groups and proxies, the proxy being optional if you don't use it, enter a value= 0

 In the file hosts.csv insert the ips you want to register follow the example

 ## Set access to the zabbix-server front